-However, if $n$ is large enough then the main contribution to $F_{2n}$ is related to rare events where $L_-$ diminishes much slowly than typically, as it was for high moments of $\theta$.
-In the case the value of $F_{2n}$ is determined by the duration of the event and is insensitive to the logarithms.
+However, if $n$ is large enough, the main contribution to $F_{2n}$ is related to rare events in which $L_-$ decrease is much slower than typically, as it was for high moments of $\theta$.
+In this case the value of $F_{2n}$ is determined by the duration of the event and is insensitive to the logarithms.
 We conclude, that in this limit $F_{2n}$ coincides with the moment $\langle (\vartheta)^{2n}\rangle$, see Section \ref{subsec:singleperm}.
-The regime implies that $n$ exceeds logarithms figuring in the second order correlation function (\ref{pade1}).
-Note that the regime can be realized earlier in $n$ than for the moments, since the logarithms for the correlation function are smaller than $\ln(L_\star/r_\kappa)$.
+This non-Gaussian regime implies that $n$ exceeds logarithms for each pair correlation function (\ref{pade1}) in product.
+Note that the regime can be realized for lower $n$ than in one-point moments case, since logarithms for the correlation functions are smaller than $\ln(L_\star/r_\kappa)$.

-In the limit, where separations are much larger than $L$, the situation is more complicated.
+In the limit where separations are much larger than $L$, the situation is more complicated.
 As it was demonstrated in Ref.~\onlinecite{chertkov2007passive}, higher order correlation functions of the passive scalar $F_{2n}(\bm r_1, \dots , \bm r_{2n})$ in the Batchelor regime have sharp maxima in collinear geometry where the points $\bm r_1, \dots , \bm r_{2n}$ are separated into pairs with parallel differences.
 Let us consider such collinear geometry.
 It corresponds to the average (\ref{pair10}), where now ${\mathcal F}$ is determined by Eq. (\ref{pairde3}).
-Averaging over the statistics of the angle $\phi$, one finds the extra factor $(L_-/b) \exp(-b^2 L_+^-2)$, as in Eq. (\ref{pair11}), where $b^2=b_1^2+\dots +b_n^2$.
-The factor $\exp(-b^2 L_+^-2)$ implies that the effective minimum value of $\varrho=\ln(L_+/L)$ is $\ln(b/L)$.
+Averaging over the statistics of the angle $\phi$, one finds the extra factor $(L_-/b) \exp(-b^2 L_+^{-2})$, as in Eq. (\ref{pair11}), where $b^2=b_1^2+\dots +b_n^2$.
+The factor $\exp(-b^2 L_+^{-2})$ implies that the effective minimum value of $\varrho=\ln(L_+/L)$ is $\ln(b/L)$.
 The integral over $\varrho$ is gained near it minimum value.
 Therefore further one can substitute $L_+=b$.

-As for the pair correlation function, the distribution over times, determined by the factor $\exp[-\tau S(\varrho/\tau)]$, has a peak at $\lambda\tau=\ln(b/L)$.
+As for the pair correlation function, the distribution over times, determined by the factor $\exp[-\tau S(\varrho/\tau)]$, has a peak at $\lambda \tau=\ln(b/L)$.
 Therefore we find after integration over times

-Since the expression (\ref{pade3}) is determined by typical events, we can say, that $L_-=LL_\star/b$ if $\lambda\tau<\ln(L_\star/r_\kappa)$ and $L_-=r_\kappa$ otherwise.
+Since the expression (\ref{pade3}) is determined by typical events, we can say, that $L_-=LL_\star/b$ if $\lambda \tau<\ln(L_\star/r_\kappa)$ and $L_-=r_\kappa$ otherwise.
 Thus, we arrive at

 The expressions (\ref{pade4}) covers the pair correlation function as well.
 For the pair correlation function, where $n=1$, there is no differences in the regimes of Eq. (\ref{pade4}), in accordance with the above analysis.